thenexthub/Codira/docs/archive/Objective-CInteroperability.rst

 Design
 ======

-All Swift objects [#]_ will be ``id``-compatible and will have an Objective-C isa, on the assumption that you want to be able to put them in an array, set them as represented objects, etc. [#]_
+All Codira objects [#]_ will be ``id``-compatible and will have an Objective-C isa, on the assumption that you want to be able to put them in an array, set them as represented objects, etc. [#]_

-Swift classes that inherit from NSObject (directly or indirectly [#]_) behave exactly like Objective-C classes from the perspective of Objective-C source.
+Codira classes that inherit from NSObject (directly or indirectly [#]_) behave exactly like Objective-C classes from the perspective of Objective-C source.
-All methods marked as "API" in Swift will have dual entry points exposed by default.
+All methods marked as "API" in Codira will have dual entry points exposed by default.
 Methods not marked as "API" will not be exposed to Objective-C at all.
 Instances of these classes can be used like any other Objective-C objects.

-Subclassing a "Swift NSObject class" in Objective-C requires a bit of extra
+Subclassing a "Codira NSObject class" in Objective-C requires a bit of extra
-work: generating Swift vtables.
+work: generating Codira vtables.
 We haven't decided how to do this:

-- Clang could be taught about Swift class layout.
+- Clang could be taught about Codira class layout.
-- The Clang driver could call out to the Swift compiler to do this.
+- The Clang driver could call out to the Codira compiler to do this.
 Somehow.
 - The runtime could fill in the vtable from the Objective-C isa list at class load time.
 (This could be necessary anyway to support dynamic subclassing... which we may or may not do.)

-Swift classes that do not inherit from NSObject are not visible from Objective-C. Their instances can be manipulated as ``id``, or via whatever protocols they may implement.
+Codira classes that do not inherit from NSObject are not visible from Objective-C. Their instances can be manipulated as ``id``, or via whatever protocols they may implement.

 ::

   class AppController : NSApplicationDelegate {
-    func applicationDidFinishLaunching(notification : NSNotification) {
+    fn applicationDidFinishLaunching(notification : NSNotification) {
       // do stuff
     }
   }

   // Use 'id <NSApplicationDelegate>' in Objective-C.

-Like "Swift NSObject classes", though, "pure" Swift classes will still have an isa, and any methods declared in an Objective-C protocol will be emitted with dual entry points.
+Like "Codira NSObject classes", though, "pure" Codira classes will still have an isa, and any methods declared in an Objective-C protocol will be emitted with dual entry points.

-.. [#] Really, "All Swift objects on OS X and iOS".
-Presumably a Swift compiler on another system wouldn't bother to emit the Objective-C isa info.
+.. [#] Really, "All Codira objects on OS X and iOS".
+Presumably a Codira compiler on another system wouldn't bother to emit the Objective-C isa info.
-.. [#] Dave is working out an object and class layout scheme that will minimize the performance cost of emitting both the Objective-C isa and a Swift vtable.
+.. [#] Dave is working out an object and class layout scheme that will minimize the performance cost of emitting both the Objective-C isa and a Codira vtable.
-   It is entirely possible that from the Swift perspective, the Objective-C isa is just an opaque "vtable slice" that is fixed at offset 0.
+   It is entirely possible that from the Codira perspective, the Objective-C isa is just an opaque "vtable slice" that is fixed at offset 0.
 .. [#] ...or any other Objective-C class, including alternate roots like NSProxy.
-Most likely this will be implemented with an inherited attribute ``[objc]`` on the class, which would even allow Swift to create Objective-C root classes.
+Most likely this will be implemented with an inherited attribute ``[objc]`` on the class, which would even allow Codira to create Objective-C root classes.